 This pretty much confirms all of my research prior to this updated review.
 The sound is warm.
 It’s lush.
-It’s fairly thick like that girl from the gym you have a crush on (I have a crush on the manager at my gym).
-Hehe.
-She’s amazing.
+It’s fairly thick like that girl from the gym you have a crush on.

 The best way I can describe the HD650 is that the sounds emerge distinctly, forming cohesively according to a strict process.
 It’s much like how a plant grows or a person develops over time.
 Sound does not randomly appear as with lesser headphones, but instead is given ample room and space to articulate itself fully, with an impeccable sense of timing and decay.
 Instruments and vocals are given free reign to dwell and express themselves thoroughly and completely.

 The bass doesn’t roll off quite as much as an HD600, which is kind of cool.
 It’s still in no way muddy, overbearing, or out of line.
 This is an articulate, textured affair and simply knows its place.
 If the song calls for more, the HD650 will reveal it in a tasteful manner.

 For the most part, the bass sits down in the mix where it should, and adds to the mix rather than hinder it.

 Of course, the mid-range on a Sennheiser is going to be fantastic, and this headphone is no exception.
 Detail retrieval is phenomenal as well.
 There’s so much clarity that you miss out on with other lesser headphones.
 Echoes especially give the song that added depth and intimacy that we all love.